cschladetsch/GoogleTakeoutDownloader/Readme.md

 ## Notes

-- Maximum supported file index is 277
+- Maximum supported file index is configurable (default 277)
-- The script requires you to be logged into your Google account
+- The script requires you to be logged into your Google account in your browser
 - Downloads are saved with timestamps in the filename
 - The script includes error handling and will skip failed downloads
+- URLs expire after some time - if downloads fail, you may need to get a new URL from Google Takeout and update the job_id

 ## Error Handling